botwiki/botwiki.org/content/projects/index.md

 We also have a [Code of Conduct](http://botwiki.org/coc) -- and it applies to our bots as well!

+### [¶](#bot-ethics){.pilcrow} Bot Ethics {#bot-ethics}

+[Bot Ethics](/bot-ethics/) is a growing collections of essays and articles that help you understand the ever increasing role of automation and algorithms in human society, and if you are a botmaker, provide resources to avoid the common pitfalls.

 ### [¶](#bot-zine){.pilcrow} Bot! zine {#bot-zine}